buildkite/docs/pages/apis/graphql/graphql_cookbook.md

 ### List cluster queue IDs

-Get the fist 10 cluster queues for a particular cluster by specifying its UUID in `cluster-uuid`:
+Get the first 10 cluster queues for a particular cluster by specifying its UUID in `cluster-uuid`:

 ```graphql
 query getClusterQueues {